Exodia-OS/exodia-predator-apps/CLI/src-code/README.md

 If the directory exists, it may work fine.
 Otherwise, RGB will not work at all.

 ## Requirements
 If you have secure boot enabled, you are not using Ubuntu and installation failed with error `Key was rejected by service`, you can sign the module yourself by following the instructions [here](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/issues/28#issuecomment-1054423776).
+Make sure you have `rsync` installed.
+You can check that by doing `rsync --version` in your terminal and if you dont have it just install it by doing `sudo apt install rsync`.

 Install linux headers using your distro package manager:
 Ubuntu (or other Debian baseds distros):